MaxPra/GameTimeX/README.md

 1. **Profile Search Bar**: Located at the top of the window, this search bar allows you to easily find games if the list becomes too long and scrolling is inconvenient.
 2. **Profile Overview Mode**: Here, the view mode can be changed (list or tile view).
 3. **Profile Management Buttons**: Next to the search bar, you will find three buttons:
+   - "Switch View"
    - "Create New Profile"
    - "Delete Profile"
+   - "Properties"
    - "Settings"
-4. **Information Section**: On the right side of the screen, this section displays the details of the currently selected profile, including a small profile image.
+5. **Information Section**: On the right side of the screen, this section displays the details of the currently selected profile, including a small profile image.
-5. **Start/Stop Monitoring**: In the "Information Section", you can start or stop the game time tracking by simply pressing the button at the bottom.
+6. **Start/Stop Monitoring**: In the "Information Section", you can start or stop the game time tracking by simply pressing the button at the bottom.
    - A **blue** button indicates no active monitoring.
    - A **red** button signals that monitoring is in progress.
-6. **Rename Profile**: You can rename the selected game profile by clicking the pencil icon next to the profile name, which is also displayed in the "Information Section."
+7. **Rename Profile**: You can rename the selected game profile by clicking the pencil icon next to the profile name, which is also displayed in the "Information Section."

 After adding a game profile (using the "Create New Profile" button), it will look something like this:
 ![image](https://github.com/user-attachments/assets/14e3fceb-d711-47a5-a3ba-7feb99610fa3)